Vytautas Radžvilas

 Vytautas Radžvilas (born 25 January 1958) is a Lithuanian philosopher, activist and politician.
 He was a member of the initiative group of Sąjūdis in 1988 and established the Liberal Union of Lithuania as an alternative to the Sąjūdis in 1990.
-In 2020, he founded the far-right National Alliance and was elected its chairman.
+In 2020, he founded the right-wing National Alliance and was elected its chairman.

 Biography

 Background

 Radžvilas was born in the village of Vismantai, in Pakruojis District Municipality, in 1958.
 He graduated from Vilnius University with a degree in psychology in 1980.
 From 1980, he was a trainee at the Department of History of Philosophy and Logic at Vilnius University, a postgraduate from 1981 to 1984, and a lecturer at the Department of Philosophy from 1984 to 1989.
 In 1987, he became a Candidate of Philosophy at the university and defended a dissertation on "The Philosophy of the History of French Personalism".
 His supervisor was Bronislovas Genzelis, later a signatory of the Act of the Re-Establishment of the State of Lithuania in 1990.